 But if you insist, you can certainly purchase a bucket style toilet.

-Let's 'dive' into the four most common types of RV toilets, now that we've 'flushed' the bucket idea.
+Let's dive into the four most common RV toilets, now that we've 'flushed' the bucket idea.

 Traditional Gravity Flush RV Toilets